Tilerphy/hymn/README.md

 120: Job8...

-when the STEP on an index, then execute the jobs in Calendar, No need to run SQL EVERY Time.
+when the STEP on an index, then execute the jobs in Calendar, No need to run SQL *EVERY Time*.

 2. BUT!, the Jobs Updating in DATABASE must be synced to the Calendar.